hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/SimulatorOverview.md

 Hazelcast Simulator is available as a downloadable package on the Hazelcast [web site](http://www.hazelcast.org/download).
 Please refer to the [Installing Simulator section](#installing-simulator) for more information.

 ## Key Concepts

 The following are the key concepts mentioned with Hazelcast Simulator.

 - **Test** -  A test class for the functionality you want to test, e.g. a Hazelcast map.
 It may seem like a JUnit test, but it uses custom annotations to define methods for different test phases (e.g. setup, warmup, run, verify).

 - **TestSuite** -  A property file that contains the name of the test class and the properties you want to set on that test class instance.
-In most cases, a `testsuite` contains a single test class, but you can configure multiple tests within a single `TestSuite`.
+In most cases, a `TestSuite` contains a single test class, but you can configure multiple tests within a single `TestSuite`.

 - **Failure** -  An indication that something has gone wrong.
 Failures are picked up by the `Agent` and sent back to the `Coordinator`.
 Please see below for the descriptions of the `Agent` and `Coordinator`.